abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

 ## Type Aliases (`type`)

-Type aliases can be used to "create" your own types.
+Type aliases can be used to "create your own types".
 Instead of writing out object-types in an annotation, we can declare them separately in a **type alias** to a (possibly complex) object type.

-- It allows us to make our code more readable and to reuse the types elsewhere in our code
+- It allows us to make our code more readable and to **reuse** the types elsewhere in our code
 - Type aliases do not create a new type; they rename a type.
 Therefore, you can use it to type an object and give it a descriptive name.
 - It's usually used for complex types like `union` & `tuple` types, or as a preference for cleaner code
 - it's same as `interface`, but with some [differences](#interface-vs-type)